 Home to the presidential office and Seoul Government Complex comprising key government offices, the Jongno District in central Seoul has been a symbolic seat in the political landscape.
 The election results there have proven to be a yardstick on where rival parties stand for the next president.

 In the upcoming parliamentary elections in April, the district will once again serve as a key battlefield for liberals and conservatives, as Lee Nak-yon of the ruling Democratic Party of Korea and Chairman Hwang Kyo-ahn of the main opposition Liberty Korea Party will face off there.

-From the way things look now, Lee, who was until January this year the nation’s prime minister, appears to have an upper hand.
+From the way things look now, Lee, who was until January this year the country’s prime minister, appears to have an upper hand.

-The veteran politician with plenty of election experience is a clear favorite among potential presidential candidates, with a rating of around 30 percent, while Hwang is supported by 18 percent in the latest Realmeter survey released last week.
+The four-term lawmaker with plenty of election experience is a clear favorite among potential presidential candidates, with a rating of around 30 percent, while Hwang is supported by 18 percent in the latest Realmeter survey released the previous week.

-In a separate poll on their more immediate showdown in the Jongno constituency, conducted on a total of 500 residents there, Lee has an even bigger lead over Hwang, polling at 53-26.
-Hwang’s supporters say the poll was not an accurate gauge of public sentiment, as it was carried out days before Hwang officially announced his run on Friday.
+Lee has an even bigger lead over Hwang, polling at 53-26, according to a separate poll in their more immediate showdown in the Jongno constituency, conducted on a total of 500 residents there, Hwang’s supporters dispute the poll since it was done days before Hwang officially announced his run on Friday.

-For the duo, what’s at stake is not just a parliamentary seat.
+For the duo, more is at stake than just a parliamentary seat.

-A win will likely convince their respective party members, as well as voters across the country, that they are their best chance at the 2022 presidential polls.
-A defeat, on the contrary, will make them question that.
+A win will likely convince their respective party members, as well as voters across the country, that they are their best chance at the 2022 presidential election.
+A defeat, on the contrary, will make their parties and voters question that.

-“I'm running to win against the Moon administration.
-This isn’t a one-on-one match; this is a fight between me and the Moon administration,” Hwang said.
+Hwang said the elections were an opportunity to prevent President Moon Jae-in from steering the country in the wrong direction.
+He highlighted his concern when he announced his run in Jongno.
+“A win against the Moon administration.
+This isn’t a one-on-one match; this is a fight between me and the Moon government,” he said.